branislavjenco/branislavjenco.github.io/posts/2023-05-20-maps-on-finn.md

 ---
-title: Tiny project - adding useful map layers to finn.no
+Tiny project - adding useful map layers to finn.no
 ---

 Recently I've been spending a lot of time looking at real estate listings.
 In Norway, the one stop website for this is finn.no.
 Over time I've realized there's a couple of things I want to check with every listing that I'm interested in, that I can't do on the website itself.
 These include:

 - check if the house is in a potential flood area
 - check the noise levels around the house, from road or train
 - check the ground type in the area, and especially make sure there is no [quick clay](https://en.wikipedia.org/wiki/Quick_clay)